• Skip to main content

 Why choose to move to Norway?

 Are you dreaming of moving to Norway?
-It may be the endless fjords, stunning mountains, colorful wooden houses, and friendly, open-minded people?
+May it be the endless fjords, stunning mountains, colorful wooden houses, and friendly, open-minded people?
 This article will cover Norway’s visas, residence permits, and immigration options.
 We’ll also look at renting or buying a home, finding work, and more.

 Norway Entry visas and residency permits